NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 changed the `publishDir` directive?
 This is because we didn't actually change any functional code, just where the results should be published - Nextflow keeps track of this difference, so if we want to change to structure of our results directory that's easily done without having to re-run anything!
+This is the same as for when we changed the `resultsdir` variable in the previous tutorial.

 ### Inputs